Grief and Grace

 A steady drip of endings,

-An increasingly perceptible chiseling away,
+an increasingly perceptible chiseling away,

-Living into diminishing returns,
+living into diminishing returns,

-One day a measure for the next.
+one day a measure for the next.

 2.